thinking-binaries/dumpjpg/README.md

 JPG images are encapsulated in a streamed record format, where an FF byte marks a record segment.
 The byte after the FF defines the record type.
+This is part of the JFIF standard defined [here](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format)

-The JPG encapsulation format is defined [here](https://docs.fileformat.com/image/jpeg/)
+The full JPEG format, along with encapsulation, is defined [here](https://docs.fileformat.com/image/jpeg/)

+JPEG details such as the compression and encoding is well defined [here](https://en.wikipedia.org/wiki/JPEG)

 Record segments are not length byte preceeded and many can be variable length, so a record segment end is detected when another FF nn sequence occurs.